STUDY

 Future Perfect Tense

-Future perfect tense is used to express an action that, the speaker assumes, will have completed or occurred in the future.
+Future Perfect Tense is used to express an action that, the speaker assumes, will have been completed or will have occurred in the future.
 It gives a sense of completion of an action that will occur in the future.
+In other words, the speaker intends to express certainty about the completion of future actions.

-The patient will have recovered from the illness next month.
+• The patient will have recovered from the illness by next month.

-They will have started a business in December.
+• They will have started a new business within a year.

-This tense is also sometimes used to express the occurrence of one action in future before another action in future.
+This tense is also used to express the occurrence of one action in the future before another action in the future.

-She will have learnt Chinese before she moves to China.
+• He will have learnt Chinese before he moves to China.

-In the case of above example, the first part of sentence is expressed in future perfect tense whereas the second part is generally expressed in present indefinite tense.
+In these examples, the first part of the sentence is expressed in the Future Perfect Tense, while the second part is generally expressed in the Present Indefinite Tense.

 Structure of Sentence: